History - Recommended Titles

 His ship, Endurance, was trapped and then crushed by sea ice, leaving Shackleton and 27 men adrift on ice floes.
 The story of how Shackleton saved all of them and reached South Georgia Island is one of the epics in the history of survival.
 A story so incredible that if it were written as fiction it would probably be regarded as too fantastic to be taken seriously.

-An excellent and unique historical over-view of Antarctic voyages, from the very fist by Captain Cook in 1772 to the end of the heroic age when Shackleton died aboard the Quest at South Georgia in 1922.
+An excellent and unique historical over-view of Antarctic voyages, from the very first by Captain Cook in 1772 to the end of the heroic age when Shackleton died aboard the Quest at South Georgia in 1922.
 There are considerable quotes from diaries, ships' logs and published accounts of journeys so desperate that explorers ended up eating the rawhide lashings of their sleds, as well as their sled dogs.

-This book gives a hugely readable synopsis of each of the major journeys, why they happened, what they were trying to achieve and what conditions were like.
+This book gives a very readable synopsis of each of the major journeys, why they happened, what they were trying to achieve and what conditions were like.
 You can therefore choose which expedition you've have most liked to been on, and which you would have least liked - though these are often the most fascinating to read about.
 Highly recommended - Paul, webmaster.

 This is a true story of the bonds that form between man and dog, whilst dog sledding in remote harsh landscape of the Antarctica.
 These husky dogs are far more than just beasts of burden, they were these men's companions that provided them with a means to travel being able to survive wilderness conditions and work in the most demanding and beautiful places on earth.